Information for Out-of-Network Providers

 As an out-of-network provider, can I treat Peoples Health patients?

-Before rendering services to a patient in one of these plans, you must obtain prior authorization from Peoples Health.
-Complete a Medical Necessity Form, and fax the form and any supporting documentation to one of the numbers on the form.
+For services requiring authorization, you must obtain prior authorization from Peoples Health before rendering the service.
+To submit authorization requests and verify patient eligibility online, you can sign up for a Provider Portal account.
+If you do not have portal access, complete an authorization request using a Medical Necessity Form, and fax the form and any supporting documentation to one of the numbers on the form.

 To verify patient eligibility, contact the provider services department at 1-877-346-5703, Monday through Friday, from 8 a.m. to 5 p.m.
 You will need to provide the plan name and member ID number, which you can find on the front of the patient’s Peoples Health ID card.